mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 This is where we get the handlers of our model's input and output buffer.

-As we want to generate a continuous sine wave and `x` is a float number, the range of possible number between `0` to `2pi` is large.
+As we want to generate a continuous sine wave and `x` is a float number, the possible number between `0` to `2pi` is quite large.
 To limit that we will decide beforehand how many `x_value` we will use i.e. the number of inferences we want to do.

 {% highlight javascript linenos %}
 const float INPUT_RANGE = 2.f * 3.14159265359f;